-a) The term "Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December 1944, including any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 (a) thereof, so far as those Annexes and amendments are applicable for both Contracting Parties;

-b) The term "aeronautical authorities" means, in the case of the Austrian Federal Government the Ministry for Transport, Innovation and Technology, and in the case of the Government of the Dominican Republic the Civil Aviation Authority of the Dominican Republic or, in both cases, any person or body authorized to perform any functions at present exercised by the said authorities or similar functions;

-c) The term "agreed services" means scheduled international air services on the route(s) specified in the Annex to this Agreement for the transport of passengers, baggage, cargo and mail;

-d) The term "designated airline" means any airline, which has been designated and authorised in accordance with Article 3 of the present Agreement;

-e) The term "territory" has the meaning assigned to it in Article 2 of the Convention;

-f) The terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings assigned to them in Article 96 of the Convention;
+- a) The term "Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December 1944, including any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 (a) thereof, so far as those Annexes and amendments are applicable for both Contracting Parties; - b) The term "aeronautical authorities" means, in the case of the Austrian Federal Government the Ministry for Transport, Innovation and Technology, and in the case of the Government of the State of Qatar the Chairman of the Civil Aviation Authority or, in both cases, any person or body authorized to perform any functions at present exercised by the said authorities or similar functions; - c) The term "agreed services" means scheduled international air services an the route(s) specified in the Annex to this Agreement for the transport of passengers, baggage, cargo and mail; - d) The term "designated airline" means any airline, which has been designated and authorised in accordance with Article 3 of the present Agreement; - e) The term "territory" has the meaning assigned to it in Article 2 of the Convention; - f) The terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings assigned to them in Article 96 of the Convention;

-g) The term "specified route" means a route specified in the Annex to this Agreement.

-h) The term "capacity" in relation to agreed services means the available payload of the aircraft used on such services, multiplied by the frequency operated by such aircraft over a given period on a route or section of a route.

-i) The term "tariff" means the prices to be paid for the carriage of passengers, baggage and cargo and the conditions under which those prices apply, including commission charges and other additional remuneration for agency or sale of transportation documents, but excluding remuneration and conditions for the carriage of mail.

-j) The term "Annex" means the Annex to this Agreement as amended.
-The Annex forms an integral part of the Agreement and all references to the Agreement shall include reference to the Annex except where otherwise provided.
+- g) The term "specified route" means a route specified in the Annex to this Agreement. - h) The term "capacity" in relation to agreed services means the available payload of the aircraft used on such services, multiplied by the frequency operated by such aircraft over a given period on a route or section of a route. - i) The term "tariff" means the prices to be paid for the carriage of passengers, baggage and cargo and the conditions under which those prices apply, including commission charges and other additional remuneration for agency or sale of transportation documents, but excluding remuneration and conditions for the carriage of mail; and - j) The term "Annex' means the Annex to this Agreement as amended.
+The Annex forms an integral part of the Agreement and all references to the Agreement shall include reference to the Annex except where otherwise provided. - k) The term "User Charges" means fees and rates levied for the use of airports, navigation facilities and other related services offered by one Contracting Party to the other.

-k) The term "LACAC Member State" means a State that is a contracting party to the Treaty establishing the Latin American Civil Aviation Commission.
+APPLICABILITY OF CHICAGO CONVENTION

+The provisions of this Agreement shall be subject to the provisions of the Convention in so far as those provisions are applicable to international air services.